stackcouture/stackcouture/README.md

   🔧 Designing and maintaining **CI pipelines** using Jenkins
   🌱 Learning and implementing **GitOps workflows** by integrating **ArgoCD** with **GitHub Actions** for continuous deployment
   ☁️ Experienced in deploying and managing **cloud-native infrastructure** on AWS using **Terraform** and **Kubernetes**
-  👨‍💻 Transitioned from a **PHP development background** to a DevOps role, bringing a full-stack perspective to automation
   ⏸️ Took a career break for family responsibilities and self-learning — now back, upskilled, and project-ready

   😄 **Fun fact:** I trust my logs more than my intuition — and they say I’m funny 😎